thiagodp/di/README.md

 	function say( $what ) { echo $what; }
 }

-// Configures MyInterface to be created using MyClass DI::config( DI::let( 'MyInterface' )->create( 'MyClass' ) );
+// Configures "MyInterface" to be created using "MyClass" DI::config( DI::let( 'MyInterface' )->create( 'MyClass' ) );

-$foo = DI::create( 'MyClass' ); // Create an instance of MyClass
+$foo = DI::create( 'MyClass' ); // Create an instance of MyClass (no configuration required)
 $foo->say( 'hello' );

 $bar = DI::create( 'MyInterface' ); // Create an instance of MyClass!